Alien Shooter: Vengeance

-Alien Shooter: Vengeance (also known as Alien Shooter 2) is a top-down shooter video game for Microsoft Windows developed and released by Sigma Team in 2007 as a sequel to Alien Shooter.
+Alien Shooter: Vengeance (also known as Alien Shooter 2) is a 2006 top-down shooter video game for Microsoft Windows and Mac OS X, developed by Sigma Team as a sequel to Alien Shooter.
 A remade version called Alien Shooter 2: Reloaded features changed game mechanics and a few new levels.

 Gameplay

 Alien Shooter: Vengeance's gameplay contains many improvements over its predecessor Alien Shooter.
 Players now have a selection of eight characters to choose from, each character's stats and starting equipment being different from one another.
 These stats affect, for example, the type of weapons the player may use and how effective they are, or the maximum number of hit points a player can have.
 Players can earn experience points for killing enemies and completing objectives.
 After earning enough experience points, the player gains a new level and is allowed to increase their stats.

 Items may be bought from shop terminals scattered throughout the levels.
 Players can visit these stations to purchase weapons, implants (which act to increase a player's stats but are not permanent and can be removed), armor, ammunition and miscellaneous items, such as flashlights or medkits, with money found in the levels or earned from completing objectives.
 Some items and weapons require certain status levels to be used.
 For example, to use more lethal weapons, players must meet the weapon's minimum skill requirement in its respective skill in order to use it.

 Players are also allowed to pick from a list of perks during the initial character creation.
 There are total of eight perks for players to choose from - such as health regeneration, thievery, and hypnotism - and once chosen, the player may not change their perk.
 It then becomes one of the character's stats and can be upgraded as such during the game.
 Once the game is finished, players may upload their scores to a global scoreboard.
-If the player used any cheats during the game, they are labeled as such in the board.
+If the player used in any cheats during the game, they are labeled as such in the board.